Types of resources records in zone files

 IN NS ns2.example.net.

-The above example NS records configure two name servers.
-The ns1.example.com. is the primary name server and is available within the domain.
+The above NS records define two name servers.
+The ns1.example.com. is the primary name server available within the domain.
 The ns2.example.net. is the secondary or backup name server.
 It is available outside the domain.

 The MX (Mail exchanger) record

 It defines the mail servers for this domain.
 It is an optional record.
-If the domain does not provide e-mail services, you do not need to add it to the zone file.
+If the domain does not provide email services, you need not add it to the zone file.
 You can also add a reference to an external email server.

 It uses the following syntax.